BrunoMonti/BrunoMonti/README.md

 - 🤔 I’m looking for help with ...

 - 🌱 I’m currently learning **Metabase Bi Tool, GEE for Urban and Coastal Management, applying data science techniques.**
-- 👯 I’m looking to collaborate **on projects for strategic, business and management, creating simple solutions to complex problems, or maybe just breaking they down to small problems and give, implement fast solutions.**
+- 👯 I’m looking to collaborate **on projects for strategic, business and management, creating simple solutions to complex problems, or maybe just breaking they down to small problems, give and implement fast solutions.**
-- 💬 Ask me about **GIS, QGIS, ArcGIS, Python, SQL/NoSQL Databases, BI Tools, DataViz**
+- 💬 Ask me about **GIS, QGIS, ArcGIS, Python, SQL/NoSQL Databases, BI Tools, DataViz, Storytelling**

 - 📫 How to reach me: ...